-The library offers after school programming to youths in grades one through seven in the fall.
-1st through 4th grade 123 STEAM classes and 5th through 7th grade Let’s Discover!
-STEM classes offer the young people an opportunity to learn about Science, Technology, Engineering, Art and Mathematics through hands-on projects.
+The library offers after school programming to youths in grades one through six through our monthly MakerSpace.
+Each session provides young people an opportunity to learn about Science, Technology, Engineering, Art and Mathematics through hands-on projects.
 Makerspace is held the 3rd Tuesday of each month from September through April, 3:30pm – 5:00pm.

 Summer Learning Program

 An annual Summer Learning Program is offered through the library.
 A theme for the program is designated each year, and activities and special events are planned to coordinate with the theme.
 Registration begins in June.
 Children ages 3 to 6 years are offered a Read Aloud program.
 Students ages 7 to 12 years can participate in School Age Programs.
 Students ages 12+ years have a chance to take part in a teen summer reading program.
 There are also special programs for children throughout the summer.